 When using this technique, be sure to set the parallel option to true so that multiple coverage.py runs will each write their data to a distinct file.

-Configuring Python for sub-process coverage¶
+Configuring Python for sub-process measurement¶

 Measuring coverage in sub-processes is a little tricky.
 When you spawn a sub-process, you are invoking Python to run your program.
 Usually, to get coverage measurement, you have to use coverage.py to run your program.
 Your sub-process won’t be using coverage.py, so we have to convince Python to use coverage.py even when not explicitly invoked.